FireDiscordBot/docs/README.md

 ### Colo(u)r Command

 That's right, it only took a year since it was suggested but Fire now has a color command!\
-Don't worry, if your language is set to en-GB it will say colour.
+Don't worry, if your language is set to en-GB, it will say colour.

 Simply run `$color [<color>]` to quickly convert colors to different types (hex, rgb, hsl or hsv) and get a preview of that color!\
 If you don't provide a color, a random one will be chosen.